 - 4.1.
 The proposed application is for the construction of a new single residential unit. - 4.2.
 No increase to impermeable area is proposed as part of this development. - 4.3.
+The applicant has agreed to raise the finished floor level (FFL) of the residential unit by 425mm above ground level.
+Additionally, the FFL of the bedroom will be raised by a further 15mm, resulting in a total elevation of 440mm above ground level for the bedroom. - 4.4.
+The development will utilise floodable voids as part of the proposal. - 4.5.
 Proposed plans are provided in the report Appendix.